Dhruvm2610/CCRM-/README.md

-This document summarizes the **Campus Course & Records Manager (CCRM)** project, its technical details, and a guide on how to run it.

----

 ## 🏛️ Campus Course & Records Manager (CCRM) - Project Summary

 The **CCRM** is a comprehensive **console-based Java SE application** designed for educational institutes.
 It efficiently manages academic operations like students, courses, enrollments, grades, and records, featuring robust file operations and data persistence.